Accord and satisfaction: Illustration

 Accord and satisfaction is a settlement of an unliquidated debt.
 For example, a builder is contracted to build a homeowner a garage for $35,000.
 The contract called for $17,500 prior to starting construction, to disburse $10,000 during various stages of construction, and to make a final payment of $7,500 at completion.
 At completion, the homeowner complained about inferior work quality and refused to make the final payment.
 After a mutual settlement agreement, the builder accepted $4,000 as full payment.
 Thereby, a new contract was formed by offer, acceptance, and consideration.
 The consideration is that for a $3,500 savings, the homeowner gives up that which he is entitled, a well-constructed garage.
 The builder gives up his right to full price to avoid suit for inferior performance.
 When accord and satisfaction has occurred, the homeowner has given up his right to sue for inferior performance, and the builder has given up his right to sue for the full $7,500 due under the original contract.

 Another example would be where a lender agrees to lend $100,000 at 5.0% interest for 30 years, and at the closing the loan documents are all drawn up for a loan with a 6.0% interest rate.
 If the lender agrees to reduce the closing costs by an extra $1000 and the borrowers agree, then there has been an accord and satisfaction.
 If the borrowers later sue for breach of contract, the settlement (offer and acceptance of the $1000) constitutes an accord and satisfaction and is a valid defense to the borrower's lawsuit.

 The accord agreement must be transacted on a new agreement.
 It must therefore have the essential terms of a contract, (parties, subject matter, time for performance, and consideration).
 If there is a breach of the accord there will be no "satisfaction" which will give rise to a breach of accord.
 In this instance the non-offending party has the right to sue under either the original contract or the accord agreement.

 Consideration

-In an accord contract it is typical that the consideration supplied is less than bargained for in the original contract.
-In accord contracts that require an amount of consideration that is less than the original, the consideration must be of a different type, e.g. instead of money, debtor offers a car or a boat.
+In an accord contract it is typical (though not legally necessary) that the consideration supplied is less than bargained for in the original contract.
+Some accord contracts also substitute payment in cash for payment in kind (e.g. rather than paying a cash sum, the debtor gives the creditor something of value, such as a car, boat, real estate, stocks, etc.)